-For over two decades, Carlson has leveraged his knowledge of geographic information system (GIS) technology, geography, and data to transform the way governments, commercial organizations, and utilities do business.
-His work in connecting technology and technology innovations to business requirements has been a catalyst in establishing what is now a pervasive use of GIS in government.
-Today, Carlson is actively involved in applying GIS capabilities to global initiatives including smart cities, resiliency, citizen engagement, and high-performance government.
+Christian Carlson is currently responsible for leading Esri's state, local, and provincial government sector.
+For over two decades at Esri, he has leveraged his knowledge of GIS, geography, and data to transform the way governments, commercial organizations, and utilities do business.
+His work connecting technology innovations to business requirements has been a catalyst in establishing what is now a pervasive use of GIS in government.
+Today, he is actively involved in applying GIS capabilities to global initiatives including smart cities, resiliency, citizen engagement, and high-performance government.

-Carlson currently serves on the board of directors for Austin CityUP, the largest smart-city consortium of companies, organizations, and individuals in the United States.
-These participants have come together to collaborate on activities that advance Austin, Texas, through digital technologies, data collection, analytics, and modeling.
+He currently serves on the board of directors for Austin City UP, the largest smart city consortium of companies, organizations, and individuals in the United States.
+The consortium collaborates on activities that advance Austin, Texas, through digital technologies, data collection, analytics, and modeling.

 Outside of work, Christian's passions include climbing mountains, running on trails, riding bikes, and standing in rivers.